 Zhang is a co-chair of the Committee of Environmental Economics in the Chinese Academy of Environmental Science, a member of the Advisory Board for the Nicholas Institute for Environmental Policy Solutions, and the Chief Economist of the Green Finance Forum of 60.
-Zhang is also an associate editor for the Journal of Economic Behavior & Organization (JEBO) and an editorial board member for the Journal of the Association of Environmental & Resource Economists (JAERE) and Journal of Environmental Economics & Management (JEEM).
+Zhang is also an associate editor for the Journal of Economic Behavior & Organization (JEBO) and an editorial board member for the Journal of the Association of Environmental & Resource Economists (JAERE) and the Journal of Environmental Economics & Management (JEEM).

 Zhang served as the founding director of DKU’s Environmental Research Center and International Master of Environmental Policy Program.
 Before that, he was an associate professor in the School of Global Policy and Strategy at the University of California, San Diego.
 He was the Volkswagen Visiting Chair in Sustainability in the Schwarzman Scholars Program at Tsinghua University.
 He also served as a senior advisor for the Asia Society, an auditor for the Asian Association of Environmental & Resource Economics, and a co-editor for the China Economic Review.